Poetic Expressions

 My Brother

-And I do not want to eat every animal in the forest.
+And I do not eat every animal in the forest.

-However, nature’s symbiotic rhythms designed us to survive by hunting.
+However, nature’s symbiotic rhythms designed us to hunt.

 But, such is not everyone's truth.